pratyushshivam/Codezi-IDE/README.md

 # Codezi-IDE
-Codezi is a free source-code editor for Windows, Linux and macOS.
+Codezi is a free source-code editor for Windows.
 Features include support for  debugging, syntax highlighting, highlighting folders and files, embedded output window, in frame pre-added websites and easy shortcuts.

 <br>
 <br>